microsoft/Microsoft-Focus-Center/Tools/Anonymization/FocusCenterAnonymizationFunction/README.md

 **Functionality**

--   Anonymize table records fields with static/dynamics values provided based on the FecthXML query provided in the configuration JSON
+-   Anonymize table records fields with static/dynamics values provided based on the FetchXML query provided in the configuration JSON

 # Pre-requisites